 - Understand and follow LSA policies and procedures.

-- Connect and synthesize experiences in and out of the classroom.
+- Connect and synthesize experiences inside and outside the classroom.

 Students first meet their academic advisors during the Orientation period prior to their first term of matriculation.
 Student-advisor contact during Orientation occurs over two days and includes a group meeting and two individual meetings.
 The group meeting includes a discussion of LSA and its mission as a liberal arts college.
 The student and advisor become acquainted during the first individual meeting and explore the student's interests and academic purpose.
 During the second meeting, they plan the student's first term elections.
 Advisors then follow up these contacts by inviting their advisees to come in for an appointment after their first academic term has begun.
 The expectation is that students will want to discuss progress and challenges in the College with their advisors at this time.
 Similar outreach occurs during subsequent academic terms.
 Students generally choose to consult with the advisors whom they met during Orientation.
 Students may elect to make an appointment with any advisor who is available or to see any advisor they prefer, but they are encouraged to find one advisor with whom they can relate well and to see that advisor on a regular basis.